adamzerg/resort-pool-management/resort-pool-management-solution.md

 Needless to say, with this structure, it is also possible to further develop large language models (LLMs) that can proactively adjust message rules according to information collected from other sources, beyond just the camera footage.

 ![architect-centralized](./flow-design/flow-architect-centralized.svg)

+## Further Improvements

+The mentioned deployment strategies can be chosen depending on the actual available environment.
+Several improvements can be made to enhance the model's performance.
+First, for enhancing data diversity, while the current dataset includes real and synthetically generated images, increasing the variety of scenarios—such as more real-life photos of our specific resort pools under different weather conditions and with varying guest behaviors—could significantly improve the model's robustness and accuracy.
+Second, fine-tuning hyperparameters through continuous experimentation during training could optimize the model's performance, potentially increasing the mean Average Precision (mAP) score beyond the current 71.1%.
+Additionally, integrating data from other sensors, such as temperature and humidity, could provide more context for the model, thereby improving its decision-making capabilities regarding lounger status and guest comfort.
+Implementing a real-time feedback loop where pool attendants can provide input on the model's predictions would help refine its accuracy over time, allowing it to learn from real-world usage.
+Expanding the object classes for detection by adding more categories, such as different types of personal belongings or pool equipment, could enhance the model's utility and provide more detailed insights into poolside usage.
+Moreover, improving edge computing capabilities is essential, as the deployment relies heavily on edge computing power; optimizing the model for lightweight deployment could enhance processing speed and reduce dependency on video streaming networks.
+Finally, developing a more intuitive user interface for pool attendants would facilitate better interaction with the system, allowing for quicker responses to notifications and more efficient management of pool resources.